FIFA defends Suarez biting ban that many call excessive

 After a brilliant season for Premier League runners-up Liverpool, the prolific striker will miss his club's opening domestic and European Champions League matches.

-Suarez's value in the transfer market, estimated to be at least 50 million pounds ($85 million), could be affected should Liverpool decide to sell him, and his endorsement deals have begun to unravel.
+Suarez's value in the transfer market, estimated to be at least 50 million pounds, could be affected should Liverpool decide to sell him, and his endorsement deals have begun to unravel.

-On Friday, poker brand 888 canceled its sponsorship deal with Suarez just weeks after he became one of the company's brand ambassadors.
+On Friday, poker brand 888 cancelled its sponsorship deal with Suarez just weeks after he became one of the company's brand ambassadors.

 "Regrettably, following his actions during Uruguay's World Cup match against Italy on Tuesday, 888poker has decided to terminate its relationship with Luis Suarez with immediate effect," it said in a statement.